iNarcissuss/ncc/README.md

 * Do make a category about a specific project when this is the second post about it.
 Add the category to your first post at this time also
 * Do make the category all lowercase
 * Do not separate the categories by commas
-* Do create a /categories/ stub page
+* Do create a /categories/ and a /feeds/categories/ stub page
 * If the category is associated with a practice, add a blurb to _data/blurbs.yml